rubygems/gemstash/docs/reference.md

 ## Preload

-Preload all the gems in your gemstash server from the default upstream.
+Preload all the gems in your gemstash server from an upstream (defaults to the default gem source).
 This can be useful if you plan to go somewhere where the internet connection will not be reliable or available.
 It is worth noting that this will require a large amount of disk space and computing time.

 ### Usage